-Do not submit your proposal through IRIS Vendor Self-Service (VSS), follow instruction below.
+Do not submit your proposal through the States IRIS Vendor Self-Service (VSS), follow instruction below.

-Offerors must submit one hard copy of their proposal, in writing, to the procurement officer in a sealed package.
+Offerors must submit one hard copy of their proposal (if not submitting via email), in writing, to the procurement officer in a sealed package.
 The cost proposal included with the package must be sealed separately from the rest of the proposal and must be clearly identified.
 The sealed proposal package(s) must be addressed as follows and can be submitted via U.S. mail, delivery services, and email:

 Department of Corrections

-Division of Probation and Parole

 Attention: Gary Bailey

-Request for Proposal (RFP) Number: 2022-2000-5006
+(RFP) Number: 2022-2000-5006 (RE-ISSUED)

-RFP Title: Electronic Monitoring Equipment and Services
+Electronic Monitoring Equipment & Services

 550 W. 7TH AVE., SUITE 1800

-ANCHORAGE, ALASKA 99501
+ANCHORAGE, ALASKA: 99501